unisi-tech/unisi/README.md

 Command Mode: Activated when a command element is selected (e.g., a button).
 The user can execute the command using words like "push," "execute," or "run."
 Synonyms like "ok" and "okay" are also recognized.

 Graph Mode: Supports graph element manipulation (nodes and edges).
-Currently documented but no specifics are provided on how to use it.

 Table Mode: Supports table navigation and editing with commands like "page", "row", "column", "left", "right", "up", "down", "backspace", and "delete."
-Currently documented but no specifics are provided on how to use it.

 Examples are in tests folder.